 The beaches of Folegandros are uncrowded and neither serviced nor ‘ruined’ by the presence of sunbeds, beach bars, and facilities.
 To reach the majority of the island’s beaches, you must be prepared to walk a little, or to take a sea taxi.

 Today, Patras is a modern, cosmopolitan city.
-As an important Greek university town, Patras has a youthful air about it, which is reflected in the hip students that gather in the Bohemian coffee bars surrounding Georgiou I Square.
+As an important Greek university town, modern Patras has a hip, youthful air about it.

 If you are considering paying Patras a visit, the best time to explore Greece’s third city is during Springtime, when the Patras Carnival (Apokries) comes to town.
 This is one of the most important festivals in Greece, and sees the streets filled with performers, musicians, and papier-mache floats.